 Studio aki was founded by Sarah Akigbogun.

 Sarah studied Architecture at the Architectural Association (AA) and Architectural Engineering at The University of Westminster.
-Following this she worked for several years in practices including Alsop Architects and Foster and Partners on projects such as the award winning Headingley Carnigie Pavilion on, which she worked on the development of the cladding.
+Following this she worked for several years, firstly as an engineer and then at architecture practices including Alsop Architects and Foster and Partners on projects such as the award winning Headingley Carnigie Pavilion on, which she worked on the 3d development of the cladding.

 Sarah has a passion for photography which began between degree and diploma when she began using photography as a means of reading and documenting the city.
 This lead her to joining Pascal’s Schoning unit at the AA, where filmmaking was employed to as a discursive tool.
-The love of narrative and images, both moving and still have also been brought to Studio aki.
+She is also trained as an actor having gained an MA from Drama Centre St Martins and brings knowledge of the use of theatre spaces to Studio Aki and along with her love of narrative and images, both moving and still.
+Whilst at the AA Sarah wrote her thesis ‘Teatime & Madness’ on the history of archtitecture and mental illness and maintains a strong interest in this area.